Things to Do Dominican Republic: Beaches, Hotels and Tips

 Cascada Limón, Playa Rincón and a local lunch to remember

-During our stay in Samaná we visit the impressive Cascada Limón, a dramatic waterfall reached by horseback or on foot through dense jungle.
+During our stay in Samaná we visit the impressive Cascada Limón.
+A dramatic waterfall reached by horseback or on foot through dense jungle.
+Hiring a local guide is recommended.
+They provide valuable insights and ensure a safe journey.
 It is an adventure in itself just getting there.
-Furthermore, we spend a morning at Playa Rincón, consistently ranked among the most beautiful beaches in the Caribbean.
-The drone footage I shot here still gives me goosebumps.
+We also spend a morning at Playa Rincón.
+Consistently ranked among the most beautiful beaches in the Caribbean.
+Explore the most beautiful waterfalls with a guided tour.

 For lunch we head to restaurant Luis on the beach at Playa Cosón.
 The menu is simple: catch of the day or chicken.
-I order the octopus with fried green banana, rice and beans, and it is one of the best things I eat on the entire trip.
+I order the octopus with fried green banana, rice and beans.
+One of the best things I eat on the entire trip.
 The flavours are extraordinary.
-Additionally, they serve the best Piña Coladas I taste during the whole holiday.
-That is quite a statement given the competition.
+They also serve the best Piña Coladas of the whole holiday.
+Quite a statement given the competition.
+Playa Cosón is lined with picturesque coconut trees.
+A serene tropical atmosphere, perfect for relaxing after a meal.

 The Bannister Hotel and Yacht Club | Samaná, Dominican Republic